mobxjs/mobx/docs/actions.md

 # Updating state using actions

-## Action

 Usage:

--   `action` (annotation)
+-   `action` _(annotation)_
 -   `action(fn)`
 -   `action(name, fn)`

-Any application has actions.
-An action is any code block that modifies state.
-In principle actions always happen in response to an event.
-For example a button was clicked, some input did change, a websocket message arrived, etc.
+All applications have actions.
+An action is any piece of code that modifies the state.
+In principle, actions always happen in response to an event.
+For example, a button was clicked, some input changed, a websocket message arrived, etc.

-MobX requires that you declare your actions, though [makeAutoObservable](observable-state.md#makeautoobservable) can automate much of this job.
-Actions help you to structure your code better and offer performance benefits:
+MobX requires that you declare your actions, although [`makeAutoObservable`](observable-state.md#makeautoobservable) can automate much of this job.
+Actions help you to structure your code better and offer the following performance benefits.

-The `action` annotation should only be used on functions that intend to _modify_ state.
-Functions that just perform look-ups, filter data, in short any function that derives information, should _not_ be marked as actions; to allow MobX to track their invocations.

-1. Actions are run inside [transactions](api.md#transaction).
-No observers will be updated until the outer-most action has finished.
-This ensures that intermediate or incomplete values produced during an action are not visible to the rest of the application until the action has finished.
+1. They are run inside [transactions](api.md#transaction).
+No observers will be updated until the outer-most action has finished, guaranteeing that intermediate or incomplete values produced during an action are not visible to the rest of the application until the action has completed.

-2. Outside actions it is (by default) not allowed to modify state.
+2. By default, it is not allowed to change the state outside of actions.
 This helps to clearly identify in your code base where the state updates happen.

+The `action` annotation should only be used on functions that intend to _modify_ the state.
+Functions that derive information (performing lookups or filtering data) should _not_ be marked as actions, to allow MobX to track their invocations.

-### Examples
+## Examples

 <!--DOCUSAURUS_CODE_TABS-->
 <!--makeObservable-->